Definitions of Feminism

 - Plural: feminisms

-- There is no single theory of feminism or a definition of feminism that is universally accepted, leading to the plurality term feminisms, which includes Cultural Feminism, Ecofeminism, Liberal Feminism, Marxist Feminism, and Radical Feminism, and many others.
+- There is no single theory of feminism or a definition of feminism that is universally accepted, leading to the plural term feminisms.

 - Early women’s activists from the United States include:

 - Definition 1: